Bombardier Reports Strong Q1 Performance

 Key Takeaways:

-• Bombardier reported strong Q1 2022 performance with $1.2 billion in revenues and a 36% increase in pretax earnings to $167 million.
+• Bombardier reported strong financial performance in Q1 2022, with total revenues reaching $1.2 billion and pretax earnings rising 36% year-over-year to $167 million.

 See a mistake?
 Contact us.